Knowledge graphSettings

 Next transition

-If the current step completes successfully, the trip moves to the next lifecycle state.
+If the current step finishes successfully, the ride moves into the next state.

 Request and Dispatch Plane